lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 2. Develop custom rendering and visualization algorithms to operate directly on nonlinearcells.

 3. Program custom rendering operations in the graphics library.
-These issues are active topics in visualization research [Schroeder05].
+These issues are active topics in visualization research <em style="color:blue;background-color: white">\[Schroeder05\]</em>.
 In VTK, tessellation methods are currently employed since once tessellated, a cell can be processed by existing linear algorithms.
 The difficulty with solutions 2) and 3) above is that the effort to create new rendering and visualization algorithms is significant, possibly requiring different solutions for each type of nonlinear cell.
 Furthermore, it is likely that the performance found in dedicated rendering hardware (e.g., processing linear cells) would far outstrip any software rendering solution for higher order cells.
 The difficulty with 1) above is that the tessellation must be performed carefully or unacceptable error can be introduced into visualization.
 Or, if the cell is over-tessellated, an excessive number of linear primitives will result.
 Future research points to developing adaptive methods that tessellate on a selected error metric (please see Chapter 8 for more information).

 VTK tessellates nonlinear quadratic cells using a fixed subdivision as shown in **Figure 5-5**.
 This generally works well for quadratic cells due to the lower order of interpolation, and the few number of points defining the cell.